mihalay123/RPTDMS_UI/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Course work

+The project was developed in May 2021.\
+It is examples of my React/Redux application.\

 ## Available Scripts